MaximePolicarpo/Vertebrate_Chemoreceptors_mining/README.md

 - conda install -c dansondergaard tmhmm.py

-2) If you are not under a slurm environment, then you should also have the following programs installed on your machine :
+2)If you are not under a slurm environment, then you should also have the following programs installed on your machine :

 - R v4.2.0
 - BLAST v2.12.0